Finding and submitting your sitemap

 The sitemap file is located at the root directory of your Shopify store's primary domain name.
 For example:

 This sitemap file is automatically generated and links to separate sitemaps for your products, collections, blogs, and webpages.
 It's automatically updated when you add a new webpage, product, collection, image, or blog post to your Shopify online store.

 Before you submit your sitemap to Google Search Console, you need to verify your site with Google.

 Submit your sitemap to Google Search Console

-You can submit your sitemap to Google Search Console to make sure that your site can be crawled and indexed by Google.
+You can submit your sitemap to Google Search Console to help Google find and index valuable pages on your site.

 After your site is verified, go to Google Search Console.